jkeen/ember-data-prismic/README.md

 # Ember Data Adapter For Prismic CMS
 This is an ember data adapter for the V2 Prismic CMS.
-There are many incomplete projects trying to get ember to integrate easily into Prismic.
-This one actually works and is actually being used and developed.
+There are many incomplete ember/prismic addons trying to get ember to integrate easily into Prismic and none of them seemed to do the job.
+This one actually works and is being used and developed on multiple projects.
+Get in touch if you've got problems.

 # Usage